Dy0gu/ThinkIt/README.md

 - Mount the board LEDs and buttons as per the pins used in the code.

-- Launch the program on an Arduino while plugged in to a computer to view serial monitor output is displayed.
+- Upload and launch the program on an Arduino while plugged in to a computer for serial monitor output.